dkkloimwieder/pg-todo-tutorial/pg-todo-tutorial_section-3a.md

           },
         },
     });
-    cache.gc()
 })
 ...
 ```

 While `cache.modify` allows us directly modify any part of the cache, it cannot add fields that do not already exist.
 In this case we only want to remove a todo from our root query, so that is not problematic.
 Typically one would call cache.identify() to retrieve the id of the object in the cache, but our case is so simple we can just access the root query which holds an array of refs to our todos.
 The `fields` property contains an object with a modifier function (or functions if we had more than one field we wished to change).
 Whatever this function returns will replace the existing contents of the cached field.
 Here we compare the `__ref` property of the todo array with a string that we have build out of our `mutationResult`.
 Refs in apollo take the form "\_\_typename:id".
 We can in fact change how the refs are named by apollo, but I find that the existing form is the most useful.
 Note that had we not changed the `nodeId` to `id` using `classicIds: true` in postgraphile this operation would be slightly more complicated, but not impossible.
-Finally we call cache.gc() as we have just removed a reference to an object that still sits in the cache (the actual todo), and this will clean it up.

 And yet another one...